Job Title: Interior Designer

 - Coordinate with other professionals, such as architects, engineers, trade contractors, and material and product suppliers to ensure project success.

-- Become responsible for the management of Schrader and Company showroom.
-Consider how we best use the showroom to accomplish client selections.
-Increase showroom traffic.
+- Assist with the management of Schrader and Company showroom.
+Consider how we best use the showroom to accomplish client selection, increase showroom traffic, etc.

 - Assist any staff member who is engaged in performing the duties of a full, or part-time Project Planner, with any aspect of their design creation, to include participating with them in consultations with their client.